 - Exercise and meditation

 The last one is interesting as there's a crossover for anxiety (see our CBD, meditation, and exercise for brain repair and anxiety).

 We always hear about Vitamin C and Vitamin E being powerful antioxidants.

-Go figure...glutathione is responsible for recycling their availability in the body.
+Go figure... they figure into the recycling of glutathione availability in the body.

 Wait till you see what CBD does as an anti-oxidant compared to those two.